 We support the Equality Act and ending LGBT discrimination throughout society, including in employment, in public accommodations, and in family law.
 We also support that view that competitive sports – like pregnancy and medicine – require a science-based approach to transgender inclusion.
 Our aim is to set eligibility rules for girls’ and women’s competitive sports that are consistent with these two goals.

 The Women’s Sports Policy Working Group seeks to bridge the philosophical gap between:

-(b) those who insist that all transgender girls are “boys” and seeks their full and unconditional exclusion; ten states have adopted this position.
+(b) those who insist that all transgender girls are “boys” and seeks their full and unconditional exclusion; 21 states have adopted this position.